Careers at PHA

 - Additional tasks as assigned.

-A competitive salary; generous benefits, including employer-paid individual health insurance premiums and a transportation subsidy; location in downtown Silver Spring (bus and Metro accessible); collegial work environment.
-We also provide quality training opportunities to enhance the skills of our staff.
+A competitive salary; generous benefits, including employer-paid individual health insurance premiums and a transportation subsidy; location in downtown Silver Spring, Md., (a suburb of Washington, D.C., bus and Metro accessible); and, a collegial work environment.
+We also provide high quality training to enhance the skills of our staff.

-Please send a cover letter, résumé, writing sample and your salary expectations to Joshua Griffis, Special Events Senior Manager at JoshuaG@PHAssociation.org.
+Please send a cover letter with salary expectations, résumé, and writing sample to Debbie Drell, Senior Director of Volunteer Services, at DebbieD@PHAssociation.org.
 Applications without salary information will not be considered.
 We look forward to hearing from you, but no phone calls, please.